 Our goal is to reach mechanical simplicity (which is not so simple !).
 The simpler the mechanics, the more reliable it is.
 Using 3D printing is great to accelerate development processes, although sometimes we have to think differently in order to define the most robusts plastic forms.

-Niryo One is now available on Kickstarter !
-You can pre-order a robot with a special discount (limited quantity).
+Niryo One is now available for pre-order, with a special discount (limited quantity) !